MicrosoftDocs/learn/learn-pr/wwl-data-ai/includes/ai-fundamentals-lab.md

-To complete this exercise, you'll need the following:
+To complete this exercise, you'll need:

 - A Microsoft Azure subscription.
 If you don't already have one, you can sign up for a free trial at [https://azure.microsoft.com](https://azure.microsoft.com?azure-portal=true).
 - A Visual Studio Codespace based on the **MicrosoftDocs/ai-fundamentals** code repository.
-This provides a hosted instance of Visual Studio Code, in which you'll be able to run the notebooks for the lab exercises.
+It provides a hosted instance of Visual Studio Code, in which you'll be able to run the notebooks for the lab exercises.

 To set up a Visual Studio Codespace: